MarkoMajamaki/Architecture-Demo/README.md

 # Architecture demo for kubernetes ASP.NET project

-This is ASP.NET Kubernetes demo for training and learning.
+This is ASP.NET Kubernetes demo for training and learning. **Repo is still under heavy development and some features might not working!**

+Used technologies:
+* ASP.NET
+* Flutter
+* Docker
+* Kubernetes
+* Azure
+* Minikube
+* RabbitMq
+* SQL Server
+* Entity Framework
+* CQRS
+* MediatR
+* Swager
+* Clean architecture

 ### Deployment with docker-compose